isomerpages/isomer-designacademy/_lesson-modules/Research Insights.md

 **What users value in school websites:**

 *   Ease of use and convenience.
 Users value information that is available and upfront.
 High-level information can be easily found on the homepage.
 They want to be able to quickly scan for information.

 *   Well-structured navigation.
 Users value clear navigation headers which help them to navigate across the site easily.

-*   Relevant content
+*   Relevant content.
 Users value information that is relevant and useful to them.
 Having excessive, duplicated, or outdated information does not help them.

-*   Engaging & visual content
+*   Engaging & visual content.
 Users value pictures and graphics that can give them a better sense of the school environment and culture.

 **Role of the school website for users:**